decentology/fast-floward-1/week1/day1/readMe.md

 ### Dictionaries

 Dictionaries are mutable, unordered collections of key-value pairs.
-Keys must be hashable and equatable, most of the build-in types conform to these requirements.
+Keys must be hashable and equatable, most of the built-in types conform to these requirements.

 ```cadence
 {} // empty dictionary